Disclaimer: This article is not a substitute for legal nor accounting advice. Look for professional advice before you take action.

 Brazil has become a stand-out country for software development companies looking to expand their teams through outsourcing or remote work.
 In this way, it opens up the market to finding more experienced software developers.

 Not only is there a growth of available tech talent in Brazil, but they’re seeing growth in the demand for their technology services.
 Even Google has an office in Sao Paulo, Brazil, and looks to increase local job and education opportunities.

-Brazil is also home to stable internet infrastructure and can offer exceptional IT services at reasonable price points.
+Brazil is also home to stable internet infrastructure and offers exceptional IT services at reasonable prices.
 Nearshoring between US companies and Brazil has seen success as the time difference is compatible and allows for a few hours of overlap for synchronous work every day.
 Moreover, those that work as tech professionals are knowledgeable and innovative in their field of expertise.

 The Future of Remote Salaries

 As the demand for more talented, skilled, and resourceful engineers increases in Brazil and across LATAM, so does the desire to be compensated competitively and fairly.
 The pandemic largely drove the increase in demand, and the world had to adjust how the workforce was structured and operated to meet that demand.

 Although obtaining a higher wage is still essential to many independent workers, employees are looking for companies that value their time, as time has become even more critical in the scope of these unprecedented moments.

 Here at Nexton, we help senior software engineers and other technical talents in Latin America secure their dream job and attain a work-life balance by pairing them with purposeful startups that provide long-term employment and benefits for remote contractors.